BeamNG/beamng-ros-integration/README.rst

 This repository contains packages to support the interoperability between BeamNG.tech and ROS.
 BeamNG.tech is a driving simulation platform, suitable for commercial and academic use.
 Free licenses are available for non-commercial and academic use.
-Inquiries can be made through our [registration form](https://register.beamng.tech/).
+Inquiries can be made through our `registration form <https://register.beamng.tech/>`_.
 For inquiries regarding commercial use, contact us at <licensing@beamng.com>.

 Features